-|Module Convenor:||Dr Rosie Doyle (R.Doyle.firstname.lastname@example.org)|
+|Module Convenor:||Dr Camillia Cowling (email@example.com)|

-This 30 CATS team-taught undergraduate first-year module draws on the expertise of a number of Latin American specialists to provide a wide-ranging overview of themes and problems in Latin America’s social, political and cultural history.
-The module begins with the first meetings of Iberians, American peoples and Africans at the end of the fifteenth century, and ends with a consideration of the vibrant new social movements that have helped shape democratic transitions, the left turn known as the "Pink Tide," and the recent resurgence of the right.The first term focuses on patterns of Spanish and Portuguese colonisation, construction of colonial societies, and contrasting independence processes; the second and third terms turn to the social, political, and economic problems of nation-state-building after independence.
-Along the way, a number of themes stand out: tension between elite projects and popular actions; the problems of political violence and democratic inclusion; Latin America’s revolutionary tradition; the quest for nation-building; tensions and positionings over race, religion, gender and indigeneity; land and labour; and the growing economic and military might of the United States.
-The module provides both excellent grounding for students who wish to specialise in comparative Americas topics at Warwick, or whether you want to know more about the central place of Latin America within the broader colonial, post-colonial and global histories you're studying, this is the module for you.
+This 30 CATS team-taught undergraduate first-year module draws on the expertise of several historians of Latin America.
+It offers a wide-ranging overview of themes and problems in Latin America’s social, political and cultural history.
+The module begins with the first meetings of Iberians, American peoples and Africans at the end of the fifteenth century, and ends by exploring the vibrant new social movements that helped shape democratic transitions, the left turn known as the "Pink Tide," and the recent resurgence of the right.The first term focuses on patterns of Spanish and Portuguese colonisation, construction of colonial societies, and contrasting independence processes; the second and third terms turn to the social, political, and economic problems of nation-state-building after independence.
+Along the way, a number of themes stand out: tension between elite projects and popular actions; the problems of political violence and democratic inclusion; Latin America’s revolutionary tradition; the quest for national identity; tensions and positionings over race, religion, gender and indigeneity; land and labour; and the growing economic and military might of the United States.
+Whether you might later choose to specialise in comparative Americas topics at Warwick, or whether you want to know more about the central place of Latin America within the broader colonial, post-colonial and global histories you're studying, this is the module for you.